-The project seeks to improve the socio-economic wellbeing and resilience of 80,000 smallholder farmers, particularly women in Ethiopia, Ghana and Senegal by improving crop productivity and farm income through incorporation of 4R Nutrient Stewardship practices (Applying the Right Source of nutrients, at the Right Rate, at the Right place, and in the Right Place) into fertilizer management while incorporating important gender and environmental resilience strategies.
+The project seeks to improve the socio-economic wellbeing and resilience of 80,000 smallholder farmers, particularly women in Ethiopia, Ghana and Senegal by improving crop productivity and farm income through incorporation of 4R Nutrient Stewardship practices (i.e., applying the Right Source of nutrients, at the Right Rate, at the Right time, and in the Right Place) into fertilizer management while incorporating important gender and environmental resilience strategies.

 Fertilizer Canada, Cooperative Development Foundation of Canada (CDF-Canada), Global Affairs Canada (GAC), IPNI Canada

 Ethio-Wetlands and Natural Resource Association (EWNRA), Amhara Agricultural Research Institute (ARARI), Debre-Birhan Agricultural Research Centre (DBARC), Send Ghana, Savanna Agricultural Research Institute (SARI)

 - Enhanced sustainable crop production using climate smart, best management practices in agriculture, and increased value chain access and integration by women and men farmers in the targeted countries.